filipegoncalves/rust-config/README.md

 - [ ] Document when, why and how `parse()` returns `Err`
 - [ ] `hex` and `hex64` literals support
 - [ ] Add option to indicate the conf. file encoding
+- [ ] Enforce the rules for arrays.
+Arrays are homogeneous and can only hold scalar values